Peterr181/ailover/README.md

 <p align="center">Edit profile option</p>
 <p align="center">All list of users that are registered and their statistics etc, adding new websites and more</p>
 <p align="center">Initial settings when user registered his account he has 3 steps to fill in to get his profile full completed</p>
+<p align="center">User is able to add opinion to each user on website with opinion description and number of stars by selecting stars</p>
+<p align="center">User is able to add just simple star to each user profile just like it's on github on repositories</p>
 <p align="center">New functionalities still in progress...</p>